cuiyongbo/hello-world/my_wiki/programmer_note/python/random_module_note.rst

 **Examples**

-#. generate a number in a certain list
+#. return a number in a certain list

    .. code-block:: py